TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 ![](http://i.imgur.com/TcgzQ4f.png)

+After editing the file, save and you will be able to make a pull request.

 B) Curric writers and TF employees with write access

   It is important to pull, commit and merge OFTEN!
 Everytime you leave